Is college a good investment for older students?

 ES: 6.31

-Colleges with admission requirements are the best option for non-traditional students who want to do on-campus programs.
+Colleges with admission requirements are the best option for adult students who want to do on-campus programs.
 This is because their graduates earn higher wages on average, giving them a better return on their investment even though tuition is more expensive.

 Colleges with open admissions and on-campus programs